kmsingh-git/Experimenting-with-Histograms/README.md

 ## Experiment 2:
 I generate data using the same distribution.
 Then try to use certain bins to make it seem like there is a 'significant' difference in the histograms of the 2 variables.

+### TODO 02/06/2021
+- Make a histogram faceted by variable, with bins as a variable
+- Make it using Dash components
+- Make an input field for user to specify bins
+- Connect input field with graph using Dash

+- Have fun with the experimentation